Latvian Member Committee

 latvia, critical uncertainties, action priorities

-Taking into account the proposal to include nuclear and natural gas into the EU taxonomy, the interest in implementation of measures to increase the efficiency of natural gas cogeneration power plants and projects, such as SMR (small modular reactors) is growing in the region.
-Another reflection is an interest in diversifying the use of gas grid by allowing alternative gases, such as biomethane and hydrogen.
-It could be an opportunity to improve the taxonomic compliance of natural gas cogeneration plants and decarbonise the energy sector, industry and transport.
+Taking into account the proposal to include nuclear and natural gas into the EU taxonomy, the interest in implementation of measures to enhance the efficiency of natural gas cogeneration power plants and projects, such as SMR (small modular reactors) increased in the region.
+Another reflection is an interest in diversifying the use of gas grid by allowing alternative gases, such as biomethane and hydrogen, as well as using molecules for decarbonization of industry and transport.
 The CO2 capture, use and storage (CCUS) research project is also in focus on Latvian entrepreneurs.
 This is also driven by European directives, for example about the use of SAF (synthetic aviation fuel).

 Acknowledgements